omkarvgavade/test_vishal/README.md

 # test_vishal
-# omkar gavade is not a good developer and not a programmer
+# omkar gavade is a good developer and not a programmer